top of page

 Shoden

-The word shoden can be translated as ‘entry-transmission.’
-This set of 11techniques was derived from Ōmori-ryū, and is still often referred to as “Ōmori-ryū.”
+Translated as ‘entry-transmission’ this set of 11techniques was derived from Ōmori-ryū, and is still often referred to as “Ōmori-ryū.”
 Almost all of the techniques are performed from seiza, a formal kneeling position.

 Chuden

-The word chūden can be translated as ‘middle-transmission.’
-This set of 10 techniques was derived from techniques created by Hasegawa Eishin and is still commonly referred to as "Eishin-ryū."
+Translated as ‘middle-transmission’ this set of 10 techniques was derived from techniques created by Hasegawa Eishin and is still commonly referred to as "Eishin-ryū."
 Almost all of the techniques are performed from tatehiza, a half-seated position.

 Tachi Uchi no Kurai is first kumitachi waza set in Eishin-ryū.
 The techniques are performed from a standing position.